Baat01/RunAndBun-Encounter_Generator/README.md

 For the dupe clause to function correctly, the script requires the list of Pokémon you have already caught in your previous playthroughs.

 1. Open the **Advanced Frag Sheet** tracking spreadsheet here: [Advanced Frag Sheet](https://docs.google.com/spreadsheets/d/1qA8Zttt3hKR7pwfvDVw3S7xuNEcPYc8kO_TDyea_L5I/edit?usp=sharing).
-2. Input all of your caught encounters from your classic run.
+2. Input all of your caught encounters from your classic run into the hidden tab named **"New Game + Dupes"**.
-3. If you have already caught Pokémon in your current NG+, make sure to add them into the hidden tab named **"New Game + Dupes"**.
+3. If you have already finished NG+, add them too.
-4. If necessary, complete it with the current run's encounters using your Showdown Box export.
+4. If necessary, complete it with the current run's encounters using your Box export from the script (Tab Run&Bun Nuzlocke Tracker).
 5. Go to the hidden tab called **"NG+ Dupes Json Generator"**.
 6. Click the **"Click Me"** button to format the dataset.
 7. Copy the entire generated text structure and overwrite the content of the **`dupes.json`** file inside the `data/` subfolder (or root folder depending on your setup).